ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 For the sake of illustration, "Service Instance" is shown as a single box in {{fig-cats-fw}}.
 However, this does not imply that a service instance is hosted in a single node.
-Whether  a service instance is realized by invoking resources within a same node or by chaining resources exposed by several nodes is deployment specific.
+Whether  a service instance is realized by invoking resources within the same node or by chaining resources exposed by several nodes is deployment specific.

 The following planes are defined: